Jay-study-nildana/tutorialfullwebappstages/Stage_6/readme.md

-# Stage 3
+# Stage 6

-By the end of this stage, you should have a sign in page up and running.
+By the end of this stage, you should be able to add education entries via the API server.

 # running locally